August 16, 2019

-Beaches will stick around long after we’re gone, and those resort pools in Spain are much the same as those in Thailand.
+Beaches will stick around, and those resort pools in Spain are much the same as those in Thailand.
 The same can’t be said for the below missed opportunities.
 We’ll let these regrets speak for themselves…

 “While Interailing around Europe, I found myself at Salzburg late in the evening looking to get a train to Berlin to witness first-hand the Cold War tension in the city and visit Checkpoint Charlie and the Wall.
 However, the next train was for Venice and so thought I'd swap the cold platform for the city of canals.
 Distinctly unimpressed by Venice and losing my camera to boot, I ran out of time and money and next year East and West Germany were unified and the Wall came tumbling down.
 Scheisse!” – Paul B.

 “I really wish I had visited FAO Schwartz and played on the walking piano from the film Big when I visited New York in 2013.
 It's shut now and it was one of my childhood dreams!” – Bella M.

 “Going to the World Trade Center in New York but deciding not to go to top; 9/11 happened the following year.” – Gina G.

 Subscribe now for hand-picked holiday deals, inspiration and the latest travel tips, straight to your inbox.

 The Foreign, Commonwealth & Development Office (FCDO) provides valuable up-to-date travel advice for British citizens abroad.
 It is the best resource for reliable safety and security information.
 You can also find other important details, such as local laws, passport information and visa requirements.
 Stay safe abroad – check the FCDO before you travel.